m-rishabh-007/Codsoft_Internship/README.md

 # Codsoft_Internship
-this repo incldues the task given during the internship
+this repo includes the task given during the codsoft internship